nishantsingh93/World-s-Biggest-Data-Breaches/Lab 8/README.md

 # Plan:

-* Critique previous visualization:
+## Critique previous visualization:

 <img width="1440" alt="screen shot 2017-11-10 at 8 51 58 pm" src="https://user-images.githubusercontent.com/25557540/32686644-bfbee7fa-c65d-11e7-873e-91468c3cf2a5.png">

-* Develop future roadmap for improvement
-* Implement the road map to create a visualization
-* Explain visualization
+#### Pros:

+* Easy to understand the charts
+* Simple and efficient especially the first chart
+* can understand why should we choose MSIS at SCU

+#### Cons:

+* Simple efficient and one clour charts needed
+* Inference from the data, in a sense that what is the data actually telling us

 ******************************************************************************************************************************